Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-6.md

    ![](../media/cl6-ex1-t1-s1.png)

 2. Within the **Welcome back** page,
-    - If you already have an OpenAI account pre-created, you can go ahead signing into OpenAI using the following sign in options as shown in the below screenshot.
+    - If you already have an OpenAI account pre-created, you can go ahead signing into OpenAI using the following sign-in options as shown in the below screenshot.

       ![](../media/cl6-ex1-t1-s2-a.png)